-In this course, students will examine the historical background of the development of psychopathology as we currently know it.
-Additionally, they will analyze scientific contributions to the concepts of madness, normalcy, mental illness, and mental health.
-They will identify main psychological disorders according to classification in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-They will evaluate the theoretical basis of concepts, specific disorders, criteria, differential diagnostics, theoretical models, as well as treatments, legal and ethical implications, and the particular situation of Puerto Rico.
+In this course, students will examine the historical background of the development of psychopathology as we know it today.
+Additionally, they will analyze scientific contributions regarding the following concepts: insanity, normality, mental illness, and mental health.
+They will identify the main psychological disorders according to the classification of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+They will evaluate the theoretical foundation of the concepts, specific disorders, criteria, differential diagnosis, and theoretical models, as well as treatments, ethical and legal implications, and Puerto Rico's particular situation.
+(Pre-requisites: JUST 2020, PSYC 2510, 3510 or PSYC 1010, PSYC 1020)